-Probation and Academic Plans:
+Academic Plans:

-- 1. Financial aid probation is a status assigned to a student who fails to make satisfactory academic progress and who has appealed and has had eligibility for aid reinstated. - 2.
-Students on financial aid probation must meet all the requirements of the Satisfactory Academic Progress Policy at the end of the probationary semester or they will be placed on financial aid suspension. - 3.
-The Appeals Committee may place a student on an Academic Plan to ensure the student is able to meet the SAP requirements by a specified point in time. - 4.
-SAP will be reviewed at the end of each semester for students on Academic Plans.
-As long as the student meets the minimum requirements of the Academic Plan, the student will remain eligible for financial aid.
-If the student fails to meet the minimum requirements of the Academic Plan, the student will be placed on financial aid suspension.
+- Academic plans are required for students who have failed to meet the SAP requirements and are unable to reach good standing in just one semester.
+Once the appeal has been approved, the student is required to meet with a financial aid advisor to develop an academic plan. - 2.
+The Financial Aid Office may place a student on an Academic Plan to ensure the student is able to meet the SAP requirements by a specified point in time, especially if it will take more than one semester to meet SAP requirements.
+Advisor may provide student a maximum of a three (3) semester plan without FA Office director approval. - SAP will be reviewed at the end of each semester for students on Academic Plans. - 4.
+An academic plan can be reviewed and changed with director approval for extenuating circumstances. - 5.
+As long as the student is meeting all of the requirements of the Academic Plan but not meeting SAP, the student will remain eligible for financial aid.
+If the student fails to meet any the requirements of the Academic Plan at any time, the student will lose eligibility and be placed on financial aid suspension.